- by Barney Davey

 What causes people to be poets instead of bankers?
 When you put that into products people can sense that, and they love it. – Steve Jobs

 If you subscribe to The Artist’s Magazine, you will find an article in the current July/August 2014 titled, “Finding That Sweet Spot”.
 It is adapted from my Guerrilla Marketing for Artists book.
-They gave me this Save 10% at Artists Network TV with Offer Code ART10 to pass along to my readers.

 The gist of the article is about finding a theme, topic, or style that has enough appeal to potential buyers – and that you can feel passionate about as an artist – and you’ll have the basis for a successful career.
 It gives examples of artists whose work varies from nature and wildlife with Robert Bateman to Ron Burns whose specialty is painting colorful dogs, to Thomas Arvid, who paints realistic vignettes involving wine, and others.